NTD (Australian TV station): Nine News Darwin

-The station's local news service, Nine News Darwin, airs at 6:00pm each weeknight.
-The news reports are filed from the NTD newsroom in Darwin and the bulletin is aired live from the QTQ studios in Brisbane.
-Reporters and camera crews covering the Darwin area are based locally at the NTD studios.
-Afternoon and weekend bulletins are a delayed broadcast of Nine Afternoon News Sydney and Nine News Queensland, with no local opt-outs, respectively.
-The weeknight bulletin is simulcasted on radio on 104.1 Territory FM, and also airs on Imparja GEM as a delayed broadcast for viewers outside of NTD's broadcasting area.
+The station's local news service, Nine News Darwin, aired at 6:00pm each weeknight.
+The news reports were filed from the NTD newsroom in Darwin and the bulletin aired live from the QTQ studios in Brisbane.
+Reporters and camera crews covering the Darwin area were based locally at the NTD studios.
+Afternoon and weekend bulletins were a delayed broadcast of Nine Afternoon News Sydney and Nine News Queensland, with no local opt-outs, respectively.
+The weeknight bulletin was simulcasted on radio on 104.1 Territory FM, and also aired on Imparja GEM as a delayed broadcast for viewers outside of NTD's broadcasting area.

 Nine News Darwin was launched on 18 October 1982 as Eight News at Seven, alongside a current affairs program entitled Spectrum.
 The news service was later rebranded to Eight National News in the late 1980s.

 On New Year's Day 2003, the news service was revamped following the change of branding to Nine Darwin across the station.
 The service became National Nine News on weeknights from 6:00pm with local news and weather opt-outs during the Sydney bulletin on weekends.

 In July 2011, the station debuted a new look for their news service including a new set to match those used in the metropolitan bulletins.
 This also included the implementation of locally produced weekend news bulletins for the Darwin area, presented by Amy Culpitt.

 In April 2016, Nine News Darwin expanded to one hour between 6:00pm and 7:00pm nightly.

 In September 2017, the bulletin relocated its studio presentation from Darwin to the Brisbane studios, with the last locally produced bulletin from the NTD studios aired on 8 September.
 The format, first aired on 11 September, was presented as a recorded joint interstate composite bulletin with regional Queensland and was anchored by Jonathan Uptin and Samantha Heathwood.
 The bulletin included opt-outs for local news, sport and weather.
 In February 2018, Uptin was promoted as the sports and weekend presenter for Nine News Queensland and was subsequently replaced by Paul Taylor.

 In March 2020, the Nine Network temporarily suspended their regional news bulletins due to the COVID-19 pandemic.
 As a result, Nine News Darwin reverted to a short, local format from NTD's makeshift studio.
 Anchored by Kathleen Gazzola, and also presented by Zarisha Bradley, Amy Clements and Tahlia Sarv, they are shown as opt-outs during the Queensland bulletin from 6:30pm as well as during advertisement breaks at primetime.
 Smaller news segments, as well as news coverage during weekends, are uploaded to the Nine News Darwin Facebook page.

 On 15 September 2020, it was announced that Nine News Darwin will return to air weeknights from 5 October 2020, returning to the previous dedicated live local format seen in pre-2017.
 Paul Taylor returned as its main presenter, with local reporters on rotation to present the weather in various locations across Darwin.